Who we are

 - interactive theatre, ‘Inspringtheater’, which is an important part of Boerengroep.
 Inspringtheater provides students a critical view on developments in agriculture in an interactive form of theatre.

-These events are linked to a yearly theme, for 2019 that is “Circular agriculture, the way forward?” and for 2020 it will be “Agriculture in the face of climate change, what is climate smart agriculture?”
+These events are linked to a yearly theme, for 2021 that was “Back to the roots” and for 2022 it will be “(Un)framing farmers”.

 Boerengroep aims to:

 - Approach agricultural topics from different angles: connecting social science with natural science; academic theories with practical challenges and innovations.